mandfredleow/shopping-cart-project/README.md

 3. **Performance**: Assumed the product list wouldn't grow to a size that would cause performance issues with the current implementation.
 4. **User Authentication**: The current implementation doesn't include user authentication, assuming it's not required for this phase of the project.
 5. **Static Webapge**: Assumed for assignment 1 that it's a static webpage without any dynamic content or functionality.
+6. **Product Information**:
+    - Products are splited into three categories: "Clothing (Men's and Women's)", "Jewelery", and "Electronics".
+    - Products' details and specifications are similar for each product in the same category.
+    - Only Clothing and Jewelery have "size" property.

 ## Future Considerations